grandadmiral-thrawn/ptree/index.rst

 Individual Trees:
 -----------------

 ``tps_Tree.py`` contains classes and functions for computing the attributes of individual trees.
 Each individual tree as defined in TP00101 is an instance of a class of ``Tree``.
 For example, ``NCNA000300005`` is one Tree, even if it alive for 5 remeasurements.
 All the remeasurements taken on one individual tree are encapsulated into a single instance of Tree for that individual, and can be accessed using the property of ``Tree.state``.
 If desired, checks on the state of a tree are generated.
+These are accessed through the QC portion of the interface.

 .. automodule:: tps_Tree
    :members: